xbeat/Machine-Learning/README.md

 xLSTM, or Extended Long Short-Term Memory, is an advanced variant of the traditional LSTM architecture.
 It aims to enhance the capability of LSTM networks to capture and process long-range dependencies in sequential data. xLSTM introduces additional gating mechanisms and memory cells to improve information flow and gradient propagation.

+## Merging Dictionaries in Python 4 Techniques

+Dictionary Merging with Update() Method

+The update() method provides a straightforward way to merge dictionaries in Python by modifying the original dictionary.
+This method adds key-value pairs from one dictionary to another, overwriting duplicate keys with values from the second dictionary.

 ## Grokked Transformers as Implicit Reasoners Using Python

 Introduction to Grokked Transformers as Implicit Reasoners